newmancroos/ReactAndHooks/README.md

 * A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.

 We need to run the Dev server : <b>npm run dev </b> will the run the server in a spcific port.

+## What is eslint?
+ESLint is a static code analysis tool that helps development teams identify and fix issues in JavaScript and JSX code.

+<b>What it does?</b> ESLint scans code for problematic patterns and reports on them.
+It can help ensure that code adheres to best practices and coding standards, and avoids common errors.

+<b>How it works?</b> ESLint supports current ECMAScript standards, as well as experimental syntax from future standards.
+It's fully pluggable, so you can:
+ * Add custom rules and formatters
+ * Extend functionality with community plugins, configurations, and parsers
+<b>Benefits:</b> Using ESLint can make code easier to understand, debug, refactor, and test.
+It can also help prevent bugs and vulnerabilities that could impact functionality and user experience